yxnchen/sd-meso/README.md

-# MESO: A Multi-Participant Spatio-Temporal Event Stream Dataset in Operating Room from Two Tertiary Hospitals in China
+# MESO: A Multi-Participant Spatio-Temporal Event Stream Dataset in Operating Room from Two Tertiary Hospitals

-This repository contains the data processing pipeline and analysis code for *MESO: A Multi-Participant Spatio-Temporal Event Stream Dataset in Operating Rooms from Two Tertiary Hospitals in China
+This repository contains the data processing pipeline and analysis code for *MESO: A Multi-Participant Spatio-Temporal Event Stream Dataset in Operating Rooms from Two Tertiary Hospitals (in submission)*.
-(in submission)*.